qingqingqingli/CPP/wiki/module04.md

 - An abstract class means some behaviours are abstract and some are not.
 The abstract class itself cannot be instantiated

+- An abstract class is a class that cannot be instantiated and is usually implemented as a class that has one or more pure virtual (abstract) functions

+- A pure virtual function is one which must be overridden by any concrete derived class.
+This is indicated in the declaration with the syntax "=0" in the member function's declaration.
+It is a way of forcing a contract between the class designer and the users of that class

+- If a class only has pure virtual functions (and no data), it is called an ```interface```

 > Example of abstract class and interface

 ```C++